hanishkvc/prgs-docs-spreadsheetkvc/README.md

 into the cell.
 If one exits without pressing enter then any data entered after the last enter key press will be lost.

-User can press the ESC key to exit from this mode into the command mode.
+User can press the ESC key to exit from this mode and go back to the implicit command mode.

 NOTE: If user enters a very long line, then it may wrap to next line in the edit / insert mode, however when escaping back into the command mode, the cell content wont wrap into next line.
 The content will overflow into adjacent cells on the same line/row, if those adjacent cells dont have any content (even empty string is a content) of their own.

+	If the cell containing the long text is scrolled beyond the screen, then the overflowing text will not be visible.
+Contents of a cell including its overflowing text will be visible only if that cell is currently in the screen.

 If you feel there is a empty string in any field and you want to remove it, use the 'd' command in the command mode, which will delete any content from the current cell, including